Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Datasets and Experiments

 \subsection{Frequency decomposition of adversarial perturbations and common corruptions}

 To understand the strengths and weaknesses of our regularization method, we investigate the frequency components present in the minimal perturbation required to flip the decision of unregularized and regularized models which we compute \textit{via} a decision-based Boundary Attack \cite{brendel2017decision}.
-We observe that models regularized using pixel-based similarities ($S^{Th}$) rely more on low frequency information than their unregularized counterparts (Fig.~\ref{fig:cifar10-frequencies} center and right panels).
-We further evaluate our regularized model performance on grayscale CIFAR-10-C \cite{hendrycks2019benchmarking} following the approach described in \cite{li2023robust}, where we categorize the 15 corruptions in CIFAR-10-C into Low, Medium, and High frequency based on their spectra (see Fig.~\ref{fig:cifar10-frequencies} left panel and Appendix Fig.~\ref{fig:CC_spectra}).
-Results are shown for ResNet18 trained to classify CIFAR-10 and regularized using images from CIFAR-10, CIFAR-100 or ImageNet datasets.
+We observe that models regularized using $S^{Th}$ rely more on low frequency information than their unregularized counterparts (Fig.~\ref{fig:cifar10-frequencies}\,b,\,c).
+We further evaluate our regularized model performance on grayscale CIFAR-10-C \cite{hendrycks2019benchmarking} following the approach described in \cite{li2023robust}, where we categorize the 15 corruptions in CIFAR-10-C into Low, Medium, and High frequency based on their spectra (see Fig.~\ref{fig:cifar10-frequencies}\,a and the supplementary material).
+Results are shown for ResNet18 trained to classify grayscale CIFAR-10 and regularized using grayscale images from CIFAR-10, CIFAR-100 or ImageNet datasets.
 Our results show that regularized models outperform unregularized ones, especially on high-frequency corruptions, confirming our findings.
-Such a reliance on low-frequency information has also been observed in models subjected to neural regularization as explained in \citet{li2023robust}.
+Such a reliance on low-frequency information has also been observed in models subjected to neural regularization as explained in \cite{li2023robust}.